Funding Circle Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Funding Circle Holdings

-Funding Circle Holdings plc operates in the financial services industry, primarily focusing on providing loans to small and medium-sized enterprises (SMEs).
-The company facilitates peer-to-peer lending through its online platform, connecting investors with businesses seeking funding.
+Funding Circle Holdings plc operates in the financial services industry, specializing in providing loans to small and medium-sized enterprises (SMEs).
+The company focuses on facilitating peer-to-peer lending through its online platform, connecting businesses with investors seeking to lend capital.

 Technical Sentiment Signal: Buy